Click for possible route/stop changes on the day of your tour.

 Autumn is a special time of year because the heat of summer relents, and the fall foliage creates a colorful backdrop for a wide variety of activities.
 While the days are pleasant and warm, you may need a sweater or light jacket in the evenings.
 Daily highs drop off from the 80s in September to the 60s in November.
 October is the driest month, but it’s always a good idea to pack an umbrella.

 Getting Around Nashville

 With all the activities and festivals taking place at Nashville’s most popular points of interest, the best way to experience Music City is aboard the Old Town Trolley.
-The entertaining and educational tour takes you by many of the city’s most well-known attractions and festival locations, like Centennial Park, Riverfront Park and the Bicentennial Mall.
+The entertaining and educational Nashville tour takes you by many of the city’s most well-known attractions and festival locations, like Centennial Park, Riverfront Park and the Bicentennial Mall.
 You can enjoy everything that Nashville has to offer while avoiding the hassle of driving in city traffic and trying to find a place to park.
-With unlimited on-off privileges, you can disembark and enjoy the nearby activities at your leisure.
+With unlimited on-off privileges, you can disembark and enjoy the nearby things to do in Nashville at your leisure.